COVID-19: Charity Bank Service Announcement

 Loans: borrow to support your mission

 You can borrow from a bank that understands your charitable goals as well as your finances.
-We only lend to charities, social enterprises and organisations tackling social and environmental issues and shape our terms and repayment schedules around their needs.
+We lend to charities, social enterprises and organisations tackling social and environmental issues and shape our terms and repayment schedules around their needs.

 Savings: put your money where your values are

-You can open a savings account that will earn you a fair return and support the extraordinary work of the charities and social enterprises that borrow from us.
+You can open a savings account that will earn you a return and support the extraordinary work of the charities and social enterprises that borrow from us.